 Mike Skinner holds a decades-old aerial photograph of the land near Spearman that three genera tions of his family had farmed.
+TEXAS TRIBUNE PHOTO / STEPHEN SPILLMAN Howe said.
 Darren Hudson, a professor of agricultural economics at Texas Tech University, said a decline in popula-tion did not always mean less farm-ing.
-Technological advances have allowed many farms and ranches in the Panhandle to expand, he said, while maintaining production levels with fewer workers.
+Technological advances have allowed many farms and ranches in the Panhandle to expand, he said, while maintaining production levels considering selling with fewer workers.

 When land is sold there, "it oesn't go away," Hudson said.
 "Their neighbor gobbles it up, and it gets bigger."
-Prices for agricultural land in Texas have risen significantly, another incentive to those who are considering selling But the risks of running an agricultural business have also increased A tractor or combine can now cost \$300,000, meaning an operation must be larger than in years past to justify such a cost, Jones, the A&M economist, said.
-"The stakes are just a lot See "Farms" on page 5.
+Prices for agricultural land in Texas have risen significantly, another incentive to those who are But the risks of running an agricultural business have also increased A tractor or combine can now cost \$300,000, meaning an operation must be larger than in years past to justify such a cost, Jones, the A&M economist, said. on its Board of Trustees, and those are also three-year terms elected at-large.
+Those seats The Clarendon College District has WARNING: The following column is an editorial (i.e. an opinion, a point of view) and may contain ideas with which some readers may freely disagree.
+Read at your own rick Read at your room fisk.
 Who watches the watchers?